City Lit Pro Dragonframe

 What will we cover?

-- Connecting your camera to Dragon Frame
+- Connecting a DSLR camera to Dragon Frame

 - Using the cinematography controls to control the camera settings.